pascal-fb-martin/houseportal/README.md

 int         houseconfig_boolean (int parent, const char *path);
 ```

 These functions return the value of the specified item.
+If the path is an empty string, the entry being accessed is the parent itself.

 ```
 int houseconfig_array        (int parent, const char *path);